Research Agenda

 • How are the systems of care implementation factors understood and operationalized from the perspectives of family organizations?

-The study will provide new knowledge regarding:
+The study provides new knowledge regarding:

 • the factors that contribute to the development and sustainability of an effective family organization;